kaisenlinux/manpages-dev/category/Mount/mount.md

 FILESYSTEM-INDEPENDENT MOUNT OPTIONS
        Some of these options are only useful when they appear in the /etc/fstab file.

        Some of these options could be enabled or disabled by default in the system kernel.
 To check the current setting see the options in /proc/mounts.
-Note that filesystems also have per- filesystem specific default mount options (see for example tune2fs -l output for extN filesystems).
+Note that filesystems also have per-filesystem specific default mount options (see for example tune2fs -l output for extN filesystems).

        The following options apply to any filesystem that is being mounted (but not every filesystem actually honors them – e.g., the sync option today has an effect only for ext2, ext3, ext4, fat, vfat, ufs and xfs):

        async  All I/O to the filesystem should be done asynchronously.
 (See also the sync option.)